1LongNight/Elk-Stack/README.md

   - Advantage of a Jump Box is to be able to allow monitored access to an environment from a remote work station.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_Monitors log files activities
+- _Monitors log files activities
-- _TODO: What does Metricbeat record?_Gather's metrics from the environment i.e. services running on a server
+- _Gather's metrics from the environment i.e. services running on a server

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.